Academic Index Logo

 Evolution Begins

-The Academic Index became widely known to the public through admissions guidebooks, such as “A is for Admission,” and early internet forums.
-While still officially an internal tool for athletic coaches, general applicants began using the calculation to benchmark their own statistics against Ivy League admission standards.
+Became public knowledge through admissions guidebooks and online forums.
+General applicants started using the calculation to benchmark their own statistics against Ivy League admission standards.

 2025